Lushi County: History

 In the Paleolithic Age 100,000 years ago, the territory of Lushi County was the activity range of the Homo sapiens of Lushi.
-In the prehistoric period, there were Shilongtou Site, Guotai Site, Qicunwan Site, Gangtai Site, Huoyan Site, Sanjiaochengye Iron Site, etc. The archaeological site was the Xindi of the Guo State in the Western Zhou Dynasty, and in the Spring and Autumn Period was the residence of the Yin Rong.
+In the prehistoric period, there were Shilongtou Site, Guotai Site, Qicunwan Site, Gangtai Site, Huoyan Site, Sanjiaochengye Iron Site, etc. The archaeological site was the Xindi of the Guo State in the Western Zhou dynasty, and in the Spring and Autumn period was the residence of the Yin Rong.
 The earliest record of the Lushi in the history books is the account of the Jin State in 456 BC in the "Bamboo Book Chronicles".
-According to the records of occupying this place, after the three families were divided into Jin Dynasty, King Han Xuan set up Sanchuan Commandery, which belonged to the county.
+According to the records of occupying this place, after the three families were divided into the Jin dynasty, King Han Xuan set up Sanchuan Commandery, which belonged to the county.
 Later Qin attacked Han and took Sanchuan Commandery.
 In 205 BC, Sanchuan Commandery was changed to Henan Commandery.

-In 113 BC, Lushi County was established in the Han Dynasty, which belongs to Hongnong Commandery.
-In the Western Jin Dynasty, it belonged to Shangluo Commandery, Qingzhou was set up here in the former Qin Dynasty, and Nanshan County, Shicheng County and Zhuyang County were located in the Lushi County in the Northern Wei Dynasty, and the Lushi County was included in Han'an Commandery.
-In the Western Wei Dynasty, Yichuan Commandery was established, and Lushi County belonged to it.
-In 583, the Sui Dynasty abolished the Commandery and changed the prefecture to Guo Zhou.
+In 113 BC, Lushi County was established in the Han dynasty, which belongs to Hongnong Commandery.
+In the Western Jin dynasty, it belonged to Shangluo Commandery, Qingzhou was set up here in the former Qin dynasty, and Nanshan County, Shicheng County and Zhuyang County were located in the Lushi County in the Northern Wei dynasty, and the Lushi County was included in Han'an Commandery.
+In the Western Wei dynasty, Yichuan Commandery was established, and Lushi County belonged to it.
+In 583, the Sui dynasty abolished the Commandery and changed the prefecture to Guo Zhou.
 In 607, the prefecture was abolished.
 Lushi County belonged to Henan Commandery.
 In 617, Guo Commandery was established, under the jurisdiction of Lushi County, Hongnong County, and Taolin County, where the governance is located in Lushi County.
-In 618, the Tang Dynasty changed Guo Commandery to Guo Zhou, and in 634 the administrative office was moved to Hongnong.
-In the Yuan Dynasty, Song County, Luanchuan County and Lushi County belonged to Song Zhou, Nanyang Prefecture.
-In 1370, the Ming Dynasty put Lushi County under the jurisdiction of Shanzhou, Henan Prefecture, and it belonged to Henan Prefecture in the Qing Dynasty.
+In 618, the Tang dynasty changed Guo Commandery to Guo Zhou, and in 634 the administrative office was moved to Hongnong.
+In the Yuan dynasty, Song County, Luanchuan County and Lushi County belonged to Song Zhou, Nanyang Prefecture.
+In 1370, the Ming dynasty put Lushi County under the jurisdiction of Shanzhou, Henan Prefecture, and it belonged to Henan Prefecture in the Qing dynasty.